 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Opioid analgesics are prescribed for moderate to severe pain, particularly of visceral origin, and are used in step two and step three of the analgesic ladder.
-Dependence and tolerance are well-known features with regular use although this should not inhibit prescribing in palliative care.
-Some chronic non-malignant conditions benefit from analgesic control with opioids, but patients should be reviewed regularly.
-Opioids are increasingly prescribed for non-cancerous conditions but it may be appropriate to involve a specialist in the decision to prescribe long-term opioids for such conditions.
+Opioid analgesics are prescribed for moderate to severe pain, particularly of visceral origin.
+Evidence of efficacy and safety is strongest for use in acute pain and cancer-related pain.
+They are used in step two and step three of the World Health Organization (WHO) cancer pain ladder.
+Dependence and tolerance are well-known features with regular use although this should not necessarily inhibit prescribing in palliative care.
+Some people with chronic non-malignant conditions benefit from analgesic control with opioids, but prescribing should be reviewed regularly.

 - Add notes to any clinical page and create a reflective diary